The Royal Tenenbaums: Critical response

 Some critics disagreed about the success of the film and its style.
 New Yorks Peter Rainer wrote, "Anderson is something of a prodigy himself, and he's riddled with talent, but he hasn't figured out how to be askew and heartfelt at the same time."
 In the Los Angeles Times, Kenneth Turan assessed the film as indulging too far in Anderson's vision, creating an unknown world.
 In his 2015 Movie Guide, Leonard Maltin gave it two-and-a-half stars out of four, complimenting the eccentricity, but finding no storyline.

 Time listed Royal Tenenbaums in its Top 10 Troubled Genius Films list in 2009, comparing Anderson's characters to Salinger's, in an "ultimately touching package".
 In 2013, Time also named Henry Sherman as one of 10 memorable accountant characters in film history, citing his decency, success as an author and lack of confidence in his pursuit of Etheline.
 In 2014, The Huffington Post journalist Lisa Thomson evaluated it as one of Anderson's best films, and that finding laughs in divorce was a highlight.
 In 2017, Vanity Fair cited Richie's tennis meltdown scene as one of the best tennis scenes in cinema history, making an analogy to Björn Borg.

 In 2008, a poll taken by Empire ranked The Royal Tenenbaums as the 159th greatest film ever made.
 A 2016 poll of international critics assembling BBC's 100 Greatest Films of the 21st Century also voted it one of the 100 greatest motion pictures since 2000.
 Hackman has received kudos for his performance.
 In 2015, IndieWire named Royal as Anderson's most memorable character, crediting Hackman for bringing the character beyond the director's norm; the same list also named Margot "the ur-Anderson female" character.
+In 2021, members of Writers Guild of America West (WGAW) and Writers Guild of America, East (WGAE) ranked its screenplay 14th in WGA’s 101 Greatest Screenplays of the 21st Century (so far).
 In June 2025, the film ranked number 21 on The New York Times list of "The 100 Best Movies of the 21st Century" and number 28 on the "Readers' Choice" edition of the list.
 In July 2025, it ranked number 65 on Rolling Stones list of "The 100 Best Movies of the 21st Century."